 The second most popular exotic bet would be the teaser.
 NFL teasers pay odds as well but you must pass a number of plays in order to get those odds.
 The upside here is that you can bet every side of one game because you will be given points above what the spread actually is.
 The bottom tier teaser is 6-points.
 For our Team A/Team B scenario with Team B being -4.
 This would move the spread to Team B +2.
 And, you could bet all four sides of this game.
 Team B +2; Team A +10; The original total is 38 so taking the over drops it to 32 and taking the under becomes 44.
 The payouts look thusly:

 2-Team Teaser: 10:11; 3-Team Teaser: 9:5; 4-Team Teaser: 3:1; 5-Team Teaser: 9:2; 6-Team Teaser: 6:1 ;7-Team Teaser: 10/1; 8-Team Teaser: 15:1; 9-Team Teaser: 20:1;

 10-Team Teaser: 25:1.

-The third exotic would be an If-Bet, which is conditional action that hedges the position.
+The third exotic type of NFL bet would be an If-Bet, which is conditional action that hedges the position.
 That is, you bet Team A, Team C and Team E in whatever order, If the first team you have in your betting list loses then your bet stops.
 It would be like losing one bet.
 Yet if you win all three then you have won three bets with the risk of only having one on the table.
 The kissing cousin to the If-Bet is the Reverse.
 Let us imagine we took the teams in alphabetical order: A, C, E. The Reverse would be E, C, A so you have effectively doubled your risk but also increased your reward by six times the amount.